Install AGIC by using a new Application Gateway deployment

 password=$(jq -r ".password" auth.json)

-The appId and password values from the JSON output will be used in the following steps
+Record the appId and password values from the JSON output.
+You'll use them in the next steps.

 objectId=$(az ad sp show --id $appId --query "id" -o tsv)

-3. Create the parameter file that is used in the Azure Resource Manager template deployment later.
+3. Create the parameter file that you'll use in the Azure Resource Manager template (ARM template) deployment:

 cat <<EOF > parameters.json